Redone0001/waitlist/frontend/src/Pages/Guide/guides/tips/guide.md

 With the cybernetics skill at level 4 you will be capable of using a +4 learning clone. +4 learning implants can be bought from most non concord LP stores for 12 million isk and 12k LP.
 You can convert your concord LP to faction LP at any of these LP stores.
 A +4 learning clone is a good option if you are still in training skills.

-We recommend pilots to move to Warpspeed or Hybrid implant sets when reaching advanced fits.
+We recommend pilots to move to Hybrid implant sets when reaching advanced fits.
 The implant sets have built in attribute bonuses alongside their inherent fleet bonus.

 See the benefits of a good learning clone below.
 Implants are plugged in on the left most example.